TrevorJulga/Stat-172-Final-Project/README.md

 The tested model was applied to the ACS data to predict food insecurity at the county level.

 #### Variable Selection:
-Our selected predictors for food insecurity are:
+Our selected predictor for food insecurity are:

-[Variable 1]

-[Variable 2]

-These variables were chosen because [brief explanation of why these variables are relevant].
+FSWROUTY - Worry that food would run out before being able to afform more (during the past year).

 ## Using Our Code
 #### To replicate our analysis or to explore the data: